Flow Cytometry Core

 Data is acquired as FCS 3.1 using Histogram Software on the Apogee A50.
 Micro SpectroFlo® is used on the Cytek Aurora.
-BD FACSDIVA Software is used to acquire data on the Fortessa and Aria II.
+Sony ID7000 software is used on the ID7000 spectral analyzer.
+BD FACSDIVA Software is used to acquire data on the Fortessa and Fusion.
 Data can be imported/exported as FCS 2.0, 3.0, or 3.1 when using FACSDIVA.
 FACSChorus can be used to acquire data on the FACSMelody.
 Data acquired via FACSChorus can be exported as FCS 3.1.
 List mode acquisition and storage of data allows for analysis and presentation using many different formats according to the needs of the investigator.
 Data files are permanently stored in personal folders on Lerner Research Institute servers, readily available to all Lerner Research Institute employees with proper logon accounts.
 FlowJo and ModFit software are provided for analysis.
 Investigators are encouraged to schedule a training session to learn analysis of flow data utilizing one of the available software packages.

 Getting Started with the Flow Cytometry Core:

 Please visit our iLab page to schedule services.
 Users can find introductory materials, best practices and protocols on our Links & Resources page.

 EquipmentBD FACSFusion (Sorter)